KANITA-P/comp3036-major-project-b2c-store-app/README.md

 - Requires a valid signed handoff token created by the admin app.
 - The token must have `aud: "admin-storefront-handoff"` and `role: "ADMIN"`.
+- Browser redirect requests may also exchange a valid admin session cookie into a storefront session before clearing the admin cookie.
 - The matching database user must still exist and have `role: "ADMIN"`.

 Response example: